wpengda/personality-process-assessment-reading-list/README.md

 - **Validity of observer ratings of the five-factor model of personality traits: A meta-analysis**

     Oh, I.-S., Wang, G., & Mount, M. K. (2011).
 Validity of observer ratings of the five-factor model of personality traits: A meta-analysis. *Journal of Applied Psychology, 96*(4), 762–773. https://doi.org/10.1037/a0021832

+- **An other perspective on personality: Meta-analytic integration of observers' accuracy and predictive validity**

+    Connelly, B. S., & Ones, D. S. (2010).
+An other perspective on personality: Meta-analytic integration of observers' accuracy and predictive validity. *Psychological Bulletin, 136*(6), 1092–1122. https://doi.org/10.1037/a0021212